Telegram Channel Analytics: Track Performance Like a Pro

 Manual tracking: Export data from each platform to a spreadsheet

-- Good for deep analysis
+- Good for deep analysis and custom metrics

-- Hard to maintain long-term
+- Hard to maintain consistently over months

-Multi-platform tools: Use tools that aggregate data
+Multi-platform tools: Use tools that aggregate data across platforms

 Key Cross-Platform Questions

-- Which platform drives the most engagement?
+- Which platform drives the most engagement per post relative to audience size?

-- Does content perform differently across platforms?
+- Does the same content perform differently across platforms?

-- Where should I invest more time?
+- Where should you invest more creation time given your goals?

 Building an Analytics Routine